-We will still be open Friday, January 21 from 5-7 pm for any visitors interested in getting a first look at the show.
-Black Holes & Rabbit Holes will be on view and open to the public Monday-Saturday, 11 am – 5 pm beginning Saturday, January 22 through March 19.
+All visitors are welcome, the event is kid-friendly, and no reservations are necessary.
+Refreshments will not be served to maintain a safe and healthy environment for everyone at the college.
+If you cannot make it tonight, Black Holes & Rabbit Holes will be on view and open to the public Monday-Saturday, 11 am – 5 pm through March 19.

 Lowe's practice is rooted in multi-disciplinary projects that explore the absurd and transform everyday, mundane materials into awe-inspiring creations.
 Influenced by theories that explore the science of outer space, the surrealist movement, and fairytales from our childhood, his ongoing work brings disparate worlds together and provokes viewers to consider their surroundings in a new light.
 His installations provide new contexts that force us to reconsider scale, appreciate the eccentric, enjoy the spectacle, and find our place in that relative space he's created.